 On July 27, 1989, workers at the Nissan plant in Smyrna, Tennessee, rejected United Auto Workers representation by a 2-1 margin.
 This overwhelming lost was one of the first of many defeats the UAW has suffered in the last three decades, losses that have left the once powerful union reeling, which say much about the state of labor today, and which represent the difficulty of mass organizing in the South.

 Nearly as soon as the CIO organized northern plants in the 1930s and 1940s, they became frightened at what would happen if they did not organize the nation.
 Companies could simply pick up and move factories to non-union states.
 In fact, the textile industry had already done this by the time the United Auto Workers came to being.
-In the aftermath of World War II, the CIO tried to forestall this by organizing the South, but Operation Dixie was largely a failure, as white workers mostly avoided unions because of their reputation as opponents of segregation and because of effective anti-union propaganda that combined racebaiting, anti-communism, anti-Semitism, and an overall attack on outsiders, combined with the CIO’s own attempts to downplay these things and thus not really organize the black workers who would actually join the unions.
+In the aftermath of World War II, the CIO tried to forestall this by organizing the South, but Operation Dixie was largely a failure.
+This was for several reasons.
+White workers mostly avoided unions because of their reputation as opponents of segregation and because of effective anti-union propaganda that combined racebaiting, anti-communism, anti-Semitism, and an overall attack on outsiders.
+Moreover, the CIO’s own attempts to downplay its political progressivism failed to organize the black workers who would actually join the unions and did not help with suspicious white workers.
 And in fact, by the 1960s and 1970s, massive layoffs did take place in northern union factories as companies sought to reopen in the South and, increasingly, overseas.

 Meanwhile, as Japanese car companies began entering the American market in a major way in the 1970s, they found it politically expedient to open some production facilities in the United States.
 The Japanese have quite different labor relations than the United States; although not the subject of this piece, it’s worth noting that at least in theory, it’s more collaborative and less antagonistic than in the U.S. But then almost anything would be, as American employers were always bitter about unionization and daily battles took place on factory floors as foremen and upper supervisors constantly engaged in petty contract violations to bust union members’ chops.
 When Japanese companies came to the U.S., there was the same emphasis on flexibility, but that got combined with the old-school union-busting of American employers.
 Top executives might not be American, but those running operations day-to-day were.
 That was true of Nissan’s Smyrna, Tennessee plant, opened in 1983.